learnapollo/learnapollo/content/tutorial-react/react-01.md

 # Tutorial 01 - Getting Started

 Welcome to the first exercise in the **React Track** of this Apollo Client Tutorial!
-If you prefer React Native or Angular 2 over React, head over to the respective tutorial track.
+If you prefer React Native Vanilla or React Native Exponent over React, head over to the respective tutorial track.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TiqPHEzSOg0" frameborder="0" allowfullscreen></iframe>